 What is the international student financial statement?

-All prospective international students must show the amount of money covering the cost of two semsters at IUP on their financial statement, as well as to provide a bank statement or letter from their sponsor for the first year at IUP.
+All prospective international students must show the amount of money covering the cost of two semesters at IUP on their financial statement, as well as to provide a bank statement or letter from their sponsor for the first year at IUP.

-An international student may use the IUP form for the financial statements for the following students: 1) Undergraduate and ALIP Students; 2) Graduate Students.
+An international student may use the IUP International Student Financial Affidavit as part of their application.
 Learn more about the costs at the Office of the Bursar.

 If an international student has a sponsor—a person willing to support the student while he or she is studying at IUP—then the sponsor must submit a letter indicating his or her willingness to support the student.
 The sponsor’s financial institution must sign the appropriate section of the IUP Affidavit of Financial support form.